 Application for Professional Development Workshop on Infusion of Sustainability and Resilience into Curriculum

-Overview: Sustainability and resilience concepts infused into the UNL curriculum is a critical component of UNL’s Environment, Resilience, and Sustainability Master Plan that strives to develop a comprehensive “sustainability and resilience across the curriculum” program.
+Overview: Sustainability and resilience concepts infused into the UNL curriculum is a critical component of UNL’s Environment, Resilience, and Sustainability Master Plan (PDF) that strives to develop a comprehensive “sustainability and resilience across the curriculum” program.
 To this end, the UNL Sustainability Initiative seeks 20 instructors who want to infuse sustainability and resilience concepts into their courses.
-Sustainability is a framework concept that aligns with the UN Sustainability Development Goals, many of which relate to issues of environmental justice, diversity and inclusion (See figure below).
-Infusion will involve the use of pedagogical approaches that will benefit student learning while sustainability and resilience empowers students to think about systems and the use of spatial and temporal reasoning in their own decision making.
+Sustainability is a framework concept that aligns with the UN Sustainability Development Goals, many of which relate to issues of environmental justice, diversity, equity and inclusion (DEI) (See figure below).
+Infusion will involve the use of pedagogical approaches benefitting student learning while sustainability and resilience empowers students to think about systems and the use of spatial and temporal reasoning in their own decision-making.
 By bringing together the challenges and solutions to living sustainably and creating resilient systems, teachers can readily connect students to important societal issues including human population, increased resource needs (food, energy, water, etc.), and human impacts on the environment.

-Program Outcomes: The primary outcome of the program will be an activity, unit, or module that incorporates sustainability competencies into a discipline-specific current course plan during the Academic Year 2021-2022.
+Program Outcomes: The primary outcome of the program will be an activity, unit, or module that incorporates sustainability and DEI competencies into a discipline-specific current course plan during the Academic Year 2022-2023.
 Another important outcome will be the expansion of a community of faculty who have knowledge and awareness of sustainability and resilience that can be shared with others.

 Student Outcomes: One or more of the following student learning outcomes will be integrated into a current course.
-Students will be able to: define sustainability and resilience; explain how sustainability relates to their discipline, their lives, and values; identify how their actions impact issues of sustainability and resilience; utilize their knowledge of sustainability to change their daily habits and consumer mentality; and apply concepts of sustainability to their community.
+Students will be able to: define sustainability and resilience; explain how sustainability relates to their discipline, their lives, and values; identify how their actions impact issues of DEI, sustainability and resilience; utilize their knowledge of sustainability to change their daily habits and consumer mentality, and apply concepts of DEI to their community

 Facilitators: Dave Gosselin, Katherine Nashleanas in collaboration with the Center of Transformative Teaching.

-Apply: Send the following to Dave Gosselin (firstname.lastname@example.org), Director UNL Sustainability Initiative: Statement of interest in the workshop; a paragraph that outlines teaching experience; class(es) that you plan to use the module in Fall 2021.
+Apply: Deadline: January 22, 2022 Send the following to Dave Gosselin (firstname.lastname@example.org), Director UNL Sustainability Initiative: Statement of interest in the workshop; a paragraph that outlines teaching experience; class(es) that you plan to use the module in Fall 2022.